 > Pro Tip: Try to present your achievements at a high level, without too much detail (or gloating).

 “Tell us about a time you’ve had to overcome a tough situation or deal with an unexpected level of responsibility.”

 The point of this question is to hear, in your words, a description of how you can problem-solve in the middle of a tense situation.
 Give this one some thought, reaching back into your career or educational experience that best shows how you can think on your feet while on the job.

 > Pro Tip: Whether a pharmacist or pharmacy tech, “The story you choose should prove you can do any job,” Dr. Guerra notes.

 Common Pharmacist Interview Questions: The Advanced

 As tough as the above questions are, they’re not too far removed from what any professional can expected to be asked during a job interview.
 While it’s essential to have ready answers for them, you should also be prepared to answer questions more specific to your experience and career trajectory as a pharmacist.
-Some of these questions could be:
+Some of these questions to prepare for could be:

 - What made you decide to become a pharmacist?